Create bookmarks in Power BI Desktop to share insights and build stories

 - Drill location

-- Visibility (of an object, using the Selection pane)
+- Visibility of an object (by using the Selection pane)

 - The focus or Spotlight modes of any visible object

-Configure a report page the way you want it to appear in the bookmark.
-Once your report page and visuals are arranged how you want them, select Add from the Bookmarks pane to add a bookmark.
+Configure a report page as you want it to appear in the bookmark.
+After your report page and visuals are arranged how you want them, select Add from the Bookmarks pane to add a bookmark.

-Power BI Desktop create a bookmark and gives it a generic name.
-You can easily rename a bookmark, delete it, or update a bookmark by selecting the elipses next to the bookmark's name, then selecting an action from the menu that appears.
+Power BI Desktop creates a bookmark and gives it a generic name.
+You can easily Rename, Delete, or Update a bookmark by selecting the ellipsis next to the bookmark's name, then selecting an action from the menu that appears.

-Once you have a bookmark, you can display it by simply clicking on the bookmark in the Bookmarks pane.
+After you've created a bookmark, display it by selecting it in the Bookmarks pane.

-As you create bookmarks, you might find that the order in which you create them isn't necessarily the same order you'd like to present them to your audience.
+As you create bookmarks, you might find that the order in which you create them is different from the order you'd like to present to your audience.
 No problem, you can easily rearrange the order of bookmarks.

-The order of your bookmarks can become important when you use the View feature of bookmarks, as described in the next section.
+The order of your bookmarks can be important when you use the View feature of bookmarks, as described in the next section.